The Pleasure Pioneers

-For some women it is absolutely impossible to insert anything into their vagina, let it be fingers or tampons.
-Some may be able to insert a tampon or participate in a gynecological exam, but penetrative sex is not possible.
+For some, it's absolutely impossible to insert anything into their vagina, whether fingers or tampons.
+Others may be able to insert a tampon or participate in a gynecological exam, but penetrative sex is not possible.
 Again others suffering from Vaginismus may be able to experience penetrative sex, but find it painful.

 Other symptoms can include:

 The first step after you've realised you may have Vaginismus, is to seek professional help and confirm the diagnosis with your GP.
 As the NHS website clarifies, a vaginal examination will be necessary at some point to rule out a physical cause of Vaginismus, such as an injury, infection, or oversensitive nerves at the opening of the vagina (provoked vulvodynia).

 Is it treatable?
 Yes it is!
 Because it’s a condition that involves the head and body, the best thing to do is see a psychotherapist who knows about Vaginismus.
 All the therapists on the COSRT website will have had specific training in this.
 We strongly encourage you to seek out help from professionals, as treatment success rates hover around 95% in most clinical trials.

 If you have more questions about Vaginismus and would like to read advice from a trained sexual and relationship therapist, please go to the FAQ section just below.